mit-rss/intro_to_ros/README.md

 ### Part 1: The Hard Way

 The rosbag was collected from a robot driving around in a simulated environment.
-It's `base_link` position in the environment is broadcast to the TF tree in ROS.
+Its `base_link` position in the environment is broadcast to the TF tree in ROS.
 However, the sensors onboard the robot are not broadcasted to the TF tree.

 Begin by developing a ROS node that publishes the correct TF of the left and right cameras to the TF tree.
 Name this node `dynamic_tf_cam_publisher.py`.